When our book was released this week, other writers asked, “How did the story begin? What was the process?”

 We worked through two more drafts with Ron coaching us.
 Finally, he said he might offer a contract if we could fix a couple of major recurring, structural issues.
 It took two more drafts to fix these issues.

-Finally, we were offered a contract, a moment of great joy and gratefulness for Ron’s expert guidance.
+Finally, we were offered a contract, a moment of great joy and gratitude for Ron’s expert guidance.
 I wish I could say that “the rest is history,” but there was still a lot of work ahead of us given the high professionalism and commitment to excellence of Ronsdale Press.
-This is covered in the next blog posting.